Classical nucleation theory: Homogeneous nucleation

 revealing a dependence of reaction temperature.
 Thus as you increase the temperature near $T_m$, the critical radius will increase.
-Same happens when you move away from the melting point, the critical radius and the free energy decrease.
+Same happens when you move away from the melting point, the critical radius and the free energy will decrease.

 Heterogeneous nucleation

 Unlike homogeneous nucleation, heterogeneous nucleation occurs on a surface or impurity.
 It is much more common than homogeneous nucleation.
 This is because the nucleation barrier for heterogeneous nucleation is much lower than for homogeneous nucleation.
 To see this, note that the nucleation barrier is determined by the positive term in the free energy $\Delta G$, which is proportional to the total exposed surface area of a nucleus.
 For homogeneous nucleation the surface area is simply that of a sphere.
 For heterogeneous nucleation, however, the surface area is smaller since part of the nucleus boundary is accommodated by the surface or impurity onto which it is nucleating.

 There are several factors which determine the precise reduction in the exposed surface area.
 As shown in a diagram on the left, these factors include the size of the droplet, the contact angle, $\theta$, between the droplet and surface, and the interactions at the three phase interfaces: liquid-solid, solid-vapor, and liquid-vapor.

 The free energy needed for heterogeneous nucleation, $\Delta G ^{het}$, is equal to the product of homogeneous nucleation, $\Delta G^{hom}$, and a function of the contact angle, $f(\theta)$:$\Delta G^{het}= f(\theta) \Delta G^{hom}, \qquad f(\theta)=\frac{2-3\cos\theta+\cos^{3}\theta}{4}$.The schematic to the right illustrates the decrease in the exposed surface area of the droplet as the contact angle decreases.
 Deviations from a flat interface decrease the exposed surface even further: there exist expressions for this reduction for simple surface geometries.
 In practice, this means that nucleation will tend to occur on surface imperfections.